guilleeh/github-finder/README.md

 ## Acknowledgments

 -   [Traversy Media](https://github.com/bradtraversy) - For teaching me how to use the Context API and Hooks.
-Also for guiding the creating process of GitHub Finder in his React course.
+Also for guiding the creation process of GitHub Finder in his React course.